djps/jaxwell/README.md

 for absorbing boundary conditions.

-You can install this version of Jaxwell with `pip install git+https://github.com/djps/jaxwell.git` but the easiest way to get started is to go straight to the example [colaboratory notebook](https://colab.research.google.com/gist/JesseLu/1e030fd8ca3fcbca7148cef315bc2ba7/differentiable-jaxwell.ipynb).
+You can install this version of Jaxwell with `pip install git+https://github.com/djps/jaxwell.git` but the easiest way to get started is to go straight to the example from the original repository [colaboratory notebook](https://colab.research.google.com/gist/JesseLu/1e030fd8ca3fcbca7148cef315bc2ba7/differentiable-jaxwell.ipynb).

 References: